MangelMaxime/FAKE.Intro/slides/index.md

 ### What is FAKE?

-- Build tool for .NET and mono
+- Build tool for .NET, .NET core and mono
 - Plays well with existing ecosystem
 - Simple domain-specific language integrated in F#